 Here are some examples of how to express intimate love through physical affection:

 You might think that kissing has to lead to sex, but it doesn’t.
-Kissing is one of the simplest and most effective ways to express physical affection to your partner.
-You are permitted to kiss their lips, neck, cheek, forehead, and hand.
+Kissing is one of the easiest and most effective ways to show your partner that you care about them physically.
+You can kiss their lips, neck, cheek, forehead, and hand.
 Kissing is or has been shown as an act of respect, greeting, or affection in many cultures and throughout history.
 Kissing is used in all types of relationships, both romantic and non-romantic, and it should be prioritized.

 Related Article: RELATIONSHIP ISSUES: Most Common Issues, Fixes, Signs & All You Need